Skip to content

 deliver

 Submit completed work for review.
-This validates that all deliverables are present and all subtasks are complete before setting status to delivered.
+This validates that all deliverables are present before setting status to delivered.

 bash